 There were two major obstacles for our setting an exact wedding date.
-I had to be accepted into a 4 year surgical training program and then had to get a deferment for 4 years from active duty in the Air Force.
-The war in Vietnam was escalating in 1964 and the military was commissioning all doctors into service unless they were in an advanced specialty training program.
+At the completion of my internship in July, 1965 I had to be accepted into a four year surgical training program and then get a deferment for four years from active duty in the Air Force.
+The war in Vietnam was escalating in 1965 and the military was commissioning all doctors into service unless they were in an advanced specialty training program.
 Fortunately I was accepted into the L.S.U.
-Surgical program at Charity Hospital in New Orleans, and within a month I received a Berry Plan Deferment for 4 years!
-(See blog post; “A Life Changing Letter” ; Oct..2013).
-We set the wedding date for August 7, 1965 which was 1 month after beginning my surgical training in New Orleans.
+Surgical program at Charity Hospital in New Orleans, and within a month I received a Berry Plan Deferment for four years!
+We set the wedding date for August 7, 1965 which was one month after beginning my surgical training in New Orleans.

 Our wedding was beautiful and especially meaningful because Cathy’s Dad George Young, a premier building contractor in Fort Lauderdale had just completely remodeled Park Temple Methodist Church.
 Our wedding was the first event in that gorgeous church.
 I was in such a groom’s state of mind I don’t remember much of the actual ceremony.
 I do know I had the words “Thee I Love” inscribed in her wedding band, and I promised to love her unconditionally until death separated us.
 Our honeymoon was simply a two day’s driving trip to our new apartment in New Orleans with a few scheduled stops along the way.
 On my Intern’s salary of $175 per month, we didn’t have any surplus cash for a more elaborate trip.